Clinics & Group

 Â

-Preparing Students for Real Clinical Work
+Preparing for Real Clinical Work

-This course offers a necessary counterpoint—grounded in contemporary psychological understanding and real-world clinical conditions.
+For more than half a century, substance use has been taught primarily through disease-based and abstinence-only models shaped by criminalization rather than clinical reality.
+This course is grounded in contemporary psychological understanding and real-world clinical conditions.
 Students learn how to address one of the most dangerous clinical problems—clients hiding their use—by creating conditions where honesty is possible and treatment can actually work.

 Who this is for